Why VW patriarch Piech's parting will be bitter

 VW and the Porsche-Piech family vehemently denied the allegations, which they consider a breach of trust.
 For years the family put up with Piech's mocking and belittling them for lacking the iron will needed to succeed in the tough auto industry.
 This time, however, it seems most of them have had enough.
 Whether Hans Michel Piech still supports his older brother’s continued presence on Porsche SE's board is not clear, but the Piechs are in a slight minority to their Porsche relatives.

-Porsche SE Chairman Hans Dieter Poetsch, who also chairs VW Group, refuted suspicions that Piech, who turns 80 next month, might be in poor health.
+Porsche SE CEO Hans Dieter Poetsch, who also is VW Group chairman, rejected suspicions that Piech, 79, might be in poor health.
 At Porsche SE's annual press conference on Tuesday, Poetsch said Piech was "fit and lively" at the most recent, March 10 board meeting.

 Piech has attended every Porsche SE board meeting since he resigned from all offices at the VW Group, indicating he still had an interest in the family business and VW.
 That was at least until last week when Porsche SE confirmed talks to buy Piech's 14.7 percent voting stake in the family holding company.